riboflavin/test-framer-sync/compare/granola-vs-krisp.md

 - No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance)
 - Can tax system resources during long meetings (CPU usage for AI processing)
 ## Comparison table
+Some individuals or organizations may find Granola appealing for its ease of use and suitability for in-person meetings and local recording.
+However, both Granola and Krisp lack deep integrations with popular tools like HubSpot and Notion, limiting their ability to enhance productivity during meetings.
+Additionally, neither tool offers an automation engine, which may hinder users in efficiently managing their meeting tasks.

+While Krisp offers language support and availability on multiple platforms, including Mac and Windows, its lack of integrations with Zoom and calendars may deter users seeking a more comprehensive meeting solution.
+Both tools fall short in providing a robust ecosystem that truly assists users in accomplishing tasks during meetings, highlighting a potential gap in meeting productivity tools in the market.
 | Feature                           | Granola | Krisp |
 |-----------------------------------|---------|-------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ✅ Free plan |